Good Shepherd's Pumpkin Patch of Centennial

 St. Clare’s Supper Ministry

 Located at St. Peter and St. Mary Episcopal Church in downtown Denver, this charity provides a nutritious meal to 100-150 homeless and marginal guests every Tuesday.
 The meal is prepared by volunteers from a number of Denver area churches, including Good Shepherd.
-Additional services are available including a clothing closet and counseling.
+Additional services are available including a clothing closet.

 Family Tree House of Hope